-Scientists find promising new approach to preventing progression of breast cancerFebruary 15th, 2013 in Cancer /
+Scientists find promising new approach to preventing progression of breast cancerFebruary 15, 2013 in Medicine & Health / Cancer

 February 15, 2013 – Doctors currently struggle to determine whether a breast tumor is likely to shift into an aggressive, life-threatening mode—an issue with profound implications for treatment.
 Now a group from The Scripps Research Institute (TSRI) has identified a mechanism through which mitochondria, the powerhouses of a cell, control tumor aggressiveness.
 Based on their findings, the team developed a simple treatment that inhibits cancer progression and prolongs life when tested in mice.